 Turns out this feeling is called impostor syndrome.
 And it strikes more successful people than you realize.
 It’s not all bad, though.
 There’s a lot of good to be harvested from it.

-I don’t want to throw a “begin it now” motivational poster type pep-talk at you.
+I don’t want to throw a motivational poster type pep-talk at you.
 Rather, I want to share my own experiences with impostor syndrome and how it can be turned into a hugely positive force.

 My life as a professional imposter

-I first got tipped off to this at the awards dinner for Ernst & Young’s Entrepreneur of the Year competition.
+I first got tipped off to impostor syndrome as “a thing” at the awards dinner for Ernst & Young’s Entrepreneur of the Year competition.
 When Atlassian was just 4 years old, with 70 employees, we entered the competition at the advice of our auditors – pretty much the way all good stories start.
 We were flabbergasted to be selected to represent Australia on the world stage.
-(I hadn’t even attended the first-round ceremony, because why waste an evening suffocating in a tux when I could be snowboarding with my mates instead.)
+(I hadn’t even attended the first-round ceremony, because why waste an evening suffocating in a tux when I could be snowboarding with my mates instead?)